Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-10-urbit.md

 and issues real-world side-effects.

-There is no one-size fits all way to handle all the issues with connection to real-world devices, and policies that resolve tradeoffs regarding persistence, privacy, latency, efficiency, safety, etc.
+There is no one-size fits all way to handle all the issues with connection to real-world devices, and with policies that resolve tradeoffs regarding persistence, privacy, latency, efficiency, safety, etc.
 A centralized implementation for the metaprogram that handles them is not a universal solution.